 - Swim at Perissa Black Beach (you can spend a whole day there)

-- Swim at Kamari Beach (you can also spend a whole day there)
+- Swim at Kamari Beach (you can also spend an entire day there)

 - Visit the famous Red Beach